Skip to main content

 Silica

-Silica is the conventional name of the chemical compound, SiO2 in solid state.
-Including both the crystalline solid state (they have defined and repetitive patterns in the distribution of their particles), and the amorphous (they have no definite order).
+Silica is the conventional name for the chemical compound of silicon oxide, SiO2 in the solid state.
+Including both the crystalline solid state (they have defined and repetitive patterns in the distribution of their particles) and the amorphous state (they have no defined order).

-There are different types of crystalline state for silica, the following figure shows the three main crystalline states found in nature:
+There are different types of crystalline states for silica, the following figure shows the three main crystalline states found in nature:

-Each of these types of silica contain different properties due to their unique distribution in space.
+Each of these types contains different properties due to their distribution in space alone.

-This material is widely used in the treatment of water as a granular medium in the deep bed such as quartz sand (or silica sand) for the retention of suspended particles in colloidal form. since the solubility of quartz in water is too small (1.2 mg / l), so much so that it is considered insoluble practitioner.
+This material is widely used in water treatment as a granular medium in the deep bed as quartz sand (or silica sand) for the retention of suspended particles in colloidal form. since the solubility of quartz in water is too small (1.2 mg/l), so much so that it is considered to be insoluble.

-Despite using this material as a filter medium, silica in its other forms begins to present a problem in the water. since it can dissolve in water, or remain suspended in small diameter particles (d <1 micron).
+Despite using this material as a filter media, silica in its other forms begins to present a problem in the water. as it can dissolve in water, or be suspended in particles of small diameter (d<1 micron).

-The amount of dissolved and colloidal silica strongly depends on the pH as a function of silicic acid (H4SiO4).
-This acid behaves as a weak acid, which partially dissociates in different species.
+The amount of dissolved and colloidal silica depends strongly on the pH as a function of silicic acid (H4SiO4), which behaves as a weak acid that partially dissociates into different species.

-The following graph shows how with an increase in pH, more species of silica dissolved in water are obtained.
-(The graph is logarithmic with base 10 so the closer the value is to 0, the higher the silica concentration).
+The following graph shows how an increase in pH results in more dissolved silica species in the water.
+(The graph is logarithmic with base 10, so the closer the value is to 0, the higher the concentration).

-The incrustation and precipitation of silica in a crystalline state depends on both pressure and temperature, which is why they tend to appear in reverse osmosis membranes that work at high pressures.
+The incrustation and precipitation of silica in crystalline state depends on both pressure and temperature, so they tend to appear in reverse osmosis membranes working at high pressures.

 The following graph shows the formation of the crystalline states of silica as a function of pressure.